 Amsterdam's Corner Public Gathering Place

 These two places are across from the Keizersgracht canal from each other.
-Both are famous gathering spaces with layers of people perched, standing, leaning or just slowly walking through each space.
+Both are famous gathering spaces with layers of people perched, standing, leaning, or just slowly walking through each space.

 Amsterdam, a city of corner cafés and book stores, has a few corners where the seating is public.
 In this one, small coffee shop and beer parlor anchor the corners.